vemonet/nanopub-rs/lib/docs/docs/javascript.md

 let keypair = new KeyPair();
 keypair = keypair.toJs();

-// Create profile with new private key const orcid = "https://orcid.org/0000-0000-0000-0000" const profile = new NpProfile(keypair.private, orcid, "Your Name", "");
+// Create a profile with this new private key const orcid = "https://orcid.org/0000-0000-0000-0000" const profile = new NpProfile(keypair.private, orcid, "Your Name", "");

-// Publish nanopub introduction for this profile Nanopub.publish_intro(profile, getNpServer(false))
+// Publish a nanopub introduction for this profile Nanopub.publish_intro(profile, getNpServer(false))
     .then(np => {
         console.log("Published Introduction Nanopub:", np.info());